jabunce/Bunce-2020-xcultural-competence/README.md

 # Bunce-2020-xcultural-competence
 files relating to the manuscript:

-Bunce JA (2020).
-Cultural Diversity in Unequal Societies Sustained Through Cross-Cultural Competence and Identity Valuation.
+Bunce JA (2021).
+Cultural diversity in unequal societies sustained through cross-cultural competence and identity valuation.
+Humanities and Social Sciences Communications 8:238.
+It is open-access and available [here](https://www.nature.com/articles/s41599-021-00916-5)

 The original preprint is on SocArXiv [here](https://osf.io/preprints/socarxiv/bwtvu/)